Qualitative reasoning in a two-layered framework: Qualitative reasoning about uncertainty

 \section{Qualitative reasoning about uncertainty}

-In many contexts, an agent may not necessarily be able to give a~precise number that corresponds to their degree of certainty in a given proposition.
-Indeed, ‘we are 70\% certain that it is going to rain tomorrow’ is relatively natural when giving a weather forecast based on some evidence as well as on previous statistical data.
-On the other hand, if two different people (say, Paula and Quinn) claim that a recently found dog belongs to themselves only, a~statement such as ‘I~am 65\% confident that the dog is Paula's’ sounds bizarre.
+In many contexts, an agent may not necessarily be able to give a~precise number that corresponds to their degree of certainty in a~given proposition.
+Indeed, ‘we are 70\% certain that it is going to rain tomorrow’ is relatively natural when giving a~weather forecast based on some evidence as well as on previous statistical data.
+On the other hand, if two different people (say, Paula and Quinn) claim that a~recently found dog belongs to themselves only, a~statement such as ‘I~am 65\% confident that the dog is Paula's’ sounds bizarre.

-Nevertheless, in such contexts, there is a chance (if Paula, Quinn, or both present some relevant evidence) for a reasoning agent to compare their claims and pick a more compelling one.
-In other words, even though, we are not really able to measure our certainty in a given statement \emph{numerically}, we can compare evidence for it with evidence for another one.
+Nevertheless, in such contexts, there is a~chance (if Paula, Quinn, or both present some relevant evidence) for a~reasoning agent to compare their claims and pick a~more compelling one.
+In other words, even though, we are not really able to measure our certainty in a~given statement \emph{numerically}, we can compare evidence for it with evidence for another one.

-Qualitative probability was extensively studied, starting already in the work of de Finetti~\cite{deFinetti1937}, who provided a natural axiomatisation for them.
-He also asked a natural question: are these conditions sufficient for the existence of a quantitative probability measure which agrees with the qualitative ordering?
-More formally, a measure $\mu$ on a set of events $\P(W)$ agrees with a qualitative ordering $\preccurlyeq$ on the same set iff
+Qualitative probability was extensively studied, starting already in the work of de Finetti~\cite{deFinetti1937}.
+Later, Kraft, Pratt and Seidenberg in their seminal paper~\cite{KraftPrattSeidenberg1959} axiomatised the qualitative characterisation of probability measures in terms of qualitative orderings of sets of events.
+More formally, a~measure $\mu$ on a~set of events $\P(W)$ agrees with a~qualitative ordering $\preccurlyeq$ on the same set iff